-Even though it was a popular seller, it was never very well received by critics.
+Even though it was a popular seller, the Cavalier was never very well received by critics.
 The Cavaliers were fairly simple cars that didn’t keep up with advances in car design.
 In an age of power everything, even the most recent coupes did not come standard with power locks or power windows unless you bought the LS version.

 Many people also complained about the sub-par quality of the materials used on the interior of the cars.
-The seats in particular were rated as uncomfortable by many people.
+The seats, in particular, were rated as uncomfortable by many people.
 Visibility was poor from the back seat.

 The biggest concern was safety.
 The Insurance Institute for Highway Safety rated all Chevy Cavaliers as Poor performers in the frontal offset crash ratings.
 The government’s testing institute, the NHSTA, issued a safety concern for the Cavalier in 2005 due to side impact tests.

 In spite of the safety concerns and the complaints about the quality of the interior, the Cavalier still sold well up until 2005 when Chevy replaced it with the Cobalt.
 Since then, Cavaliers have continued to sell well in the used car market.

 The low cost of the cars plus the fairly good gas mileage is the reason for the success in sales.
 When parents are looking for a starter car for their teenager or college kid, they are usually looking for something inexpensive to buy and maintain.
 Additionally, people just needing a basic car to go from place to place without paying for a lot of extras will often look at a Cavalier.